Kinto/kinto/cliquet_docs/rationale.rst

 .. figure:: images/cliquet-mozilla.png
     :align: center

-    Examples of configuration for a *Cliquet* application in production.
+    Examples of configuration for a *Kinto-Core* application in production.

 * *Basic Auth*, *FxA OAuth2* or any other source of authentication;
 * *Default* or custom class for authorization logics;